xevizero/Data4Health_AndroidClient/README.md

 You can start by importing this project in your Android Studio IDE.
 You can download Android Studio and the Android SDK from here: https://developer.android.com/studio/

 Keep in mind that the download and installation could take you a while.
 Once you're in Android Studio, before running the app make sure you have a server running from our Flask server project.
+At the moment, the app is configured to connect to a remote server we are hosting online.
 You need to make sure that the two strings: "WEBSERVICE_IP" and "WEBSERVICE_PORT" in the "Endpoints" class found in the "frassonlancellottilodi.data4health.utils" package are right before running the app.
 We suggest running the server with the
 ```